kevinyswong/kevinyswong.github.io/index.md

   reliance on decent sense, contrary to everyone else's facts and figures, rhyme and reason: he divines his victim's convictions through the victim's old tweets.
 Senator Kennedy, we see, adheres to the motto: "By thy tweets shall ye be known!"
-After reading out a barrage of Bartlett's openly divisive tweets, Senator Kennedy calmly concludes his inquiry with a sharp retort: "Mr.
-  Bartlett, I appreciate you answering my questions.
+He proceeds to read out a series of Bartlett's openly political tweets, and after reciting each tweet with a barely conceiled contempt, he looks up at Bartlett with an innocent disbelief, asking if he read the tweet correctly.
+And once Senator Kennedy finishes going through the tweets, he calmly concludes his inquiry with a sharp retort: "Mr. Bartlett, I appreciate you answering my questions.
 It helps me to determine the credence or credibility to give to your testimony."
 Though the writer doesn't think Senator Kennedy's approach yields much in the way of clarity, the writer admits he likes the senator's style.
 Of course, later, Senator Tim Kaine sets right the context of some of the tweets.

   It is no exaggeration that the national debt is a growing problem.
 Federal debt held by the public has been rising rapidly, according to